 BetWinner is another 1xBet-style site that accepts customers from Cameroon.
 Betwinner.cm is owned and operated by DIGITAL LAB LIMITED BETWINNER S.A. and holds a local Cameroonian licence (no. 000036/O/MINAT/SG/DAP/SDLP/SJ, issued on 9 September 2021 by the Ministry of Territorial Administration), so it counts as a locally licensed alternative to 1xBet rather than a pure offshore site.

-The main difference is the welcome offer.
-BetWinner gives new customers a 100% first-deposit bonus up to 65,500 XAF, with a minimum deposit of 600 XAF.
-To withdraw it, you must wager the bonus five times in accumulator bets with at least three selections, and at least three legs in each acca must have odds of 1.40 or higher, usually within 30 days.
+To withdraw the 100% bonus up to 130,000 XAF, you must wager it five times in accumulator bets with at least three selections, and at least three legs in each acca must have odds of 1.40 or higher, usually within 30 days.
 It is still a real rollover, but it is simpler than 1xBet’s split bonus that also forces you into 1xGames.

 On top of that, BetWinner runs a lot of ongoing promos: a promo-code store, reload deposit bonuses, sports cashback, “Accumulator of the Day,” Advancebet, bonuses for a series of losing bets, and birthday offers.
 For Cameroonian punters, who like the 1xBet style but want a slightly clearer sports bonus and regular promotions, BetWinner is a realistic alternative.